 When Google released the stock Android Jelly Bean keyboard to the Play Store for all users, it was quite the shocker.
 Offering their keyboard as an alternative to manufacture skinned models, or the likes of Swype and SwiftKey.

 We just received some good news from the folks at SwiftKey this afternoon.
-All you texting fans will be happy to know that SwiftKey's next generation Flow keyboard will soon reach the public beta stage where we'll all be able to
+All you texting fans will be happy to know that SwiftKey’s next generation Flow keyboard will soon reach the public beta stage where we’ll all

-Huawei has largely been known as a OEM manufacturer for carriers but lately they've been stepping up their game.
+Huawei has largely been known as a OEM manufacturer for carriers but lately they’ve been stepping up their game.
 With their own in-house quad-core processor, and their new Ascend P1 super-slim smartphones and more.
-New details
+New

-Sony's latest device, the touch-less Xperia sola has just hit the FCC in a full out teardown where we get to see everything under the hood.
-In case you missed the announcement post this phone has some cool touch-less features and
+Sony’s latest device, the touch-less Xperia sola has just hit the FCC in a full out teardown where we get to see everything under the hood.
+In case you missed the announcement post this phone has some cool touch-less

-Patents have become the bane of the mobile industry as of late, but they're also one of the best ways to gauge where a company's going, or at least what they're investigating.
-The latest patent application to come out of
+Patents have become the bane of the mobile industry as of late, but they’re also one of the best ways to gauge where a company’s going, or at least what they’re investigating.
+The latest patent application

 Who needs touchscreens and slide to unlock features says Pantech.
 This latest commercial shows just how 2010 touchscreens and slide to answer features really are because they have introduced hands-free gesture based controls for